369parth369/dynamic-table-1/README.md

 4. **Drag and Drop Support**
    - Users can reorder rows via drag and drop.
    - Users can reorder columns via drag and drop.

+5. **Store Table Data**
+   - Table data is stored in local storage so that the table structure and data persist even after a page refresh.

 ## Technologies Used
 - [Next.js](https://nextjs.org/) – React framework for server-side rendering and static site generation.
 - [Tailwind CSS](https://tailwindcss.com/) – Utility-first CSS framework for styling.